-If you feel that you have a Code-related issue, (e.g., if you or your tenant feel that your condominium corporation are discriminating against you or your tenant based on one of the 17 grounds), you may wish to contact:
+If you feel that you have a Code-related issue, (e.g., if you feel that your landlord or condominium corporation are discriminating against you based on one of the 17 grounds), you may wish to contact:

-- The Ontario Human Rights Commission (OHRC) works to promote, protect, and advance human rights through research, education, targeted legal action, and policy development. - 2.
-The Human Rights Legal Support Centre (HRLSC) gives legal help to people who have experienced discrimination under the Code. - The Human Rights Tribunal of Ontario (HRTO) is where human rights applications are filed and decided.
+The Ontario Human Rights Commission (OHRC) works to promote, protect, and advance human rights through research, education, targeted legal action, and policy development.

+- 2. The Human Rights Legal Support Centre (HRLSC) gives legal help to people who have experienced discrimination under the Code. - 3.
+The Human Rights Tribunal of Ontario (HRTO) is where human rights applications are filed and decided.